systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 This code checks if there is an existing resource in the real world, if there isn't then there's no resource to refresh.
 It then uses the AWS CLI to refresh the EBS Volume data from AWS.
-This refresh function ensures that we are always aware of the state of the real world resource.
+This refresh function ensures that we are always aware of the state of the real-world resource.

 ### Let's test it